 West Sedona Retreat

-This three-bedroom, two-bath house is located on a cul-de-sac in West Sedona right below Coffee Pot Rock, a red rock formation that looks like its namesake.
-Previous Airbnb guests rave about its location, which is a short drive to both restaurants and several trailheads (try the 4.5-mile loop at Soldier Pass, only a five-minute drive away).
+This three-bedroom, two-bath house is located on a cul-de-sac in West Sedona right below Coffee Pot Rock, a red-rock formation that looks like its namesake.
+Previous Airbnb guests have raved about its location, which is a short drive to both restaurants and several trailheads, like Soldier Pass.

 Head to the hills for striking views like this.